Printer Friendly

 Fig. happy or delighted; overcome with happiness or delight.
 Mary was ravished with delight by the dozen roses.
 My parents were ravished with delight when I graduated from college.

-See also: transport
+See also: delight